WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Arielle-Bennett/ArielleUpdates.md

 * [17 March 2021](#date-17-march-2021)
 * [23 February 2021](#date-23-february-2021)
 * [15 February 2021 (w/e 14 Feburary 2021)](#date-15-february-2021-we-14-feburary-2021)

+## Date: 21 July 2021

+#### Who did you help this week?
+*  Various: gave feedback on some of the £10.3m proposals - excited to see what the news is today!
+*  Also helped pulling together the documents for extension projects to go to REG
+*  Feedback on Slack user document to PS - really good to see that being pulled together
+*  KLG quick chat through how the open access block grant works

+#### Who helped you this week?
+* All the folks who turned up to the Collaboration Cafe to talk throguh onboarding, felt we had a really good discussion
+* TC for contract reviews - I'm going to miss her!
+* GS - long chat about programme governance documents which I can now incorporate into programme planning alongside leadership chats
+* KR for support in meetings and showing me Flexigrant

+#### What did you achieve?
+* CSCCE DEI programming call - we're at the stage where we need to bring in new volunteers to keep the next set of programming going and this was a productive call to agree next steps
+* Sent off a contract or two that have been hanging around
+* Chased & processed a whole bunch of invoices which feels satisfying to tick them off on the tracker 😄
+* Got the TPS leadership call into Flexigrant!

+#### What bought you joy this week?
+* Liked the Lunch & Learn with Christine, felt I learnt a lot
+* Making my own ice cream
+* Collab Cafe
+* Devouring a book!

+#### What did you struggle with?
+* It's so hot, I am genuinely struggling with focus - trying to be proactive about moving to cooler parts of the house/staying hydrated/using cooling towels 😓

+#### What would you like to work on next week?
+* Launching TPS Leadership call ✨
+* Planning governance document roll outs
+* Contracts + admin to set up any successful projects/initiatives from 10.3 round
+* Set up calls for EPSRC discussions so we can track proposals
+* TPS seminar

+#### Where do you need help from Kirstie?
+* Want to discuss application to Success on the Board
+* Keep plugging at JDs!

+#### Any other topics?
+* Not for now

 ## Date: 07 July 2021
 *Just one week as updating before KW & AB meeting on 7 July 2021*